Last date modified: 2026-Jun-29

 • Complete

-• Job ID—the identification number of the job.
+• Job ID—identification number of the job.

-• Job execution guid—additional identification number for the job.
+• Job execution Guid—additional identification number for the job.

 • Archive Directory—location of the archive folder.